 Intensive Russian for all levels, from beginners to heritage speakers

 Career-focused courses such as Professional Translation and Russian for Intelligence Careers

 National leader in Fulbright fellowships and other competitive scholarships

-- One of few liberal-arts colleges that maintains its own study-abroad program in Russia.
-Students typically spend one or two semesters in Moscow, where their education is tailored to their needs and interests.
+One of few colleges that maintains its own study-abroad center in Russia, so that students’ education can be tailored to their needs and interests

-- The Russian House: an on-campus residence hall that encourages community, immersion, and collaboration among students of all levels.
+The Russian House: an on-campus residence option that encourages community and collaboration among students of all levels

 Summer Language Institute – University of Pittsburgh

 Library of Congress